0xPolygon/polygon-docs/docs/tools/matic-js/zkevm/message.md

 Often, organizations want to customise their wrapped tokens by extending some functionalities.

-For instance, these functionalities could include: blacklisting, putting a cap on minting, or any sound auxiliary functionality.
+These functionalities could include: blacklisting, putting a cap on minting, or any sound auxiliary functionality.

 This can be done by deploying adapter contracts that use the messaging layer of the bridge.